cli-guidelines/cli-guidelines/content/_index.md

 And there’s been a proliferation of `git`-like multi-tool commands.
 Commands within commands, and high-level commands that perform entire workflows rather than atomic functions.

-Inspired by traditional UNIX philosophy, driven by an interest in encouraging a more delightful and accessible CLI environment, and guided by our experiences as programmers, we decided it was time to revisit the best practices and design principles for building command line programs.
+Inspired by traditional UNIX philosophy, driven by an interest in encouraging a more delightful and accessible CLI environment, and guided by our experiences as programmers, we decided it was time to revisit the best practices and design principles for building command-line programs.

 Long live the command line!